fenggo/I-ReaxFF/ README.md

 ## usage

-1. generation dataset by DFT calculations
+1. generating dataset by DFT calculations
 2. prepare the parameter file 'ffield.json'
 3. train the model